How to run a half marathon faster is a common question by many athletes. Have you ever heard the saying,

 I was fortunate enough to have been given a great coach in Lisa Larsen Rainsberger.

-Somehow, despite having never been coached by a female before, having the Boston Marathon champion as a mentor tends to change your perspective on life, on racing.
+Somehow, despite having never been coached by a female before, having the Boston Marathon champion as a mentor tends to change your perspective on life and racing.

 I had a half-marathon best of 1.11.44 from my collegiate days and a 2.43.36 marathon best when I started working with her.